Why Real Estate?

 Many investors now consider real estate to be the "fourth asset class," in addition to stocks, bonds and cash.
 Today, access to the "fourth asset class" has expanded dramatically into a meaningful and mainstream asset class through the availability of investment vehicles such as real estate investment trusts (REITs).

 Commercial real estate could be a valuable component of an investment portfolio, offering the potential to provide:1

 - Capital appreciation

 - An inflation hedge

-To view account information for your investment in Dividend Capital Diversified Property Fund or Industrial Income Trust, please visit the Dividend Capital Investor Account Access website.
+To view account information for your investment in Dividend Capital Diversified Property Fund, Industrial Income Trust or Industrial Property Trust, please visit the Dividend Capital Investor Account Access website.